Human trafficking in Bangladesh: Prosecution

 Within the reporting period for 2015, the government provided anti-trafficking training to 10,890 police officers in 94 different training programs.
 These numbers increased in 2016, with 186 anti-trafficking training programs with 29,889 police officers.
 It was reported that police were observed to have taking bribes and sexual favors in order to ignore potential trafficking crimes.

 In September 2016, a former Bangladeshi consular officer and his wife were brought in front of a New York federal court and ordered to pay a fine to the Bangladeshi plaintiff in an alleged violation of the TVPA and federal and state labor laws.
 The officer appealed the case, and left the United States.
 In January 2018, he pled guilty.
-Another Bangladeshi official that was on a peacekeeping mission, was investigate, prosecuted and convicted in 2016 of sexually exploiting a child.
+Another Bangladeshi official that was on a peacekeeping mission was investigated, prosecuted and convicted in 2016 of sexually exploiting a child.

 In the 2018 reporting year, it was an evident that the Bangladeshi government did not meet the minimum standards for eliminating trafficking since they only reported 1 victim.
 The number of police officers that were trained on human trafficking increased that year to 50,780, but did not specify if they were being trained on PSHTA, and it still remained a major problem with the compliancy of officials in trafficking offences.
 NGO's reported that local politicians had convinced victims to accept payments from recruitment sub-agents so that no fraudulent or exploitative actions could be reported to police.

 Reports from 2019 did not show significant changes, and Bangladesh was granted a waiver from the TVPA so that it would not be downgraded to Tier 3.
 During the reporting year, police arrested a police officer who had allegedly recruited two 12-year-old girls for employment and sexual exploitation.
 Another two Bangladeshi border guards propositioned two girls for commercial sex and rapped them, to which the commanding officer referred to the allegations as rumours and did not report law informant actions upon the guards, and police prevented NGO personnel from speaking to the girls while they were in hospital.